-Students who would like to produce ethnographic videos and provide teaching assistance for the summer term of ANTH 200 Online will be awarded up to $5,000 to travel anywhere in the world.
+Students who would like to produce ethnographic videos for ANTH101.com can be awarded up to $5,000 to travel anywhere in the world.
 The award is to support students as they explore the world and has been established in honor of Dr. Harald Prins and Bunny McBride.

 Wesch and Klataske were both originally inspired by Dr. Prins and Bunny McBride to leave the comforts of home and travel the world, and both were profoundly changed by these experiences.
 Wesch remembers being inspired by Prins and McBride to travel to the most remote regions of Bolivia.
 When he arrived in the capital city of La Paz he sent a quick e-mail to Prins to announce his arrival.
 Prins wrote back a terse reply, “Don’t e-mail me.
 You are not really there if you remain tethered to your digital connections.
 Untether yourself.”
 The next day Wesch went off the beaten track into remote regions where there was no internet access and discovered his passion for people and stories in forgotten places.